 - laying charges and prosecution under the WSIA

-- recommending charges under the Criminal Code of Canada (Criminal Code), or
+- recommending charges under the Criminal Code of Canada (Criminal Code), and

 - initiating a civil action.

 This policy should be read in conjunction with 22-01-05, Offences and Penalties - General.

 For the policy on premium adjustments see 14-02-06, Employer Premium Adjustments.
 To ensure that this policy is applicable with respect to registration non-compliance it must be read in conjunction with 14-02-15, Voluntary Registration which takes precedence if applicable.

 The following are offences under section 149 of the WSIA:

 - to knowingly make a false or misleading statement or representation to the WSIB about a claim

-- to knowingly make a false or misleading statement or representation in a declaration regarding registration, or
+- to knowingly make a false or misleading statement or representation in a declaration regarding registration, and

 - to willfully fail to inform the WSIB of a material change in circumstances in connection with the employer's obligation under the WSIA within ten days of the material change.

 The following are offences under sections 150 to 157 of the WSIA: